handsontable/handsontable/docs/content/guides/getting-started/react-redux.md

 ## Advanced example

-This example shows:
+This example shows two Redux-connected components:
 - A [custom editor](@/guides/cell-functions/cell-editor.md#component-based-editors) component (built with an external dependency, `HexColorPicker`).
-This component acts both as an editor and as a renderer.
-- A [custom renderer](@/guides/cell-functions/cell-renderer.md#declare-a-custom-renderer-as-a-component) component, built with an external dependency (`StarRatingComponent`).
+- A [custom renderer](@/guides/cell-functions/cell-renderer.md#declare-a-custom-renderer-as-a-component) component for stars, built with an external dependency (`StarRatingComponent`).

 The editor component changes the behavior of the renderer component, by passing information through Redux (and the `connect()` method of `react-redux`).